uit-no-old/elixir-excelerate/reference-database.md

 - Spark on top of HDFS to run Meta-pipe.
 - gridFTP to tranfer raw reads to be processed by Meta-pipe.
 - NorStore for backup (tape).
-- WEB GUI and REST API
+- WEB GUI, REST API anda CLI tool

 Version enforced by timestamps in the RDBMS.